 CHICAGO–(PRNewswire)–Before posting pictures of your late-night revelry or complaints about your job on social media, think again – 70 percent of employers use social media to screen candidates before hiring them.
+If you run a business online and if your reputation management software has good numbers to show, that’s all fine.
+But if those numbers are low and if your social media profile is in a disarray, then that forms a black mark on your resume.

 The national survey was conducted online on behalf of CareerBuilder by Harris Poll between February 16 and March 9, 2017.
 It included a representative sample of more than 2,300 hiring managers and human resource professionals across industries and company sizes in the private sector.